teejee2008/timeshift/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Note:** This application is provided "as-is" without support or warranty.
-Due to lack of time, I check this tracker once every few months.
-If you need help with an issue, consider posting the issue on Linux Mint forums where there are more people to help you out.
+The purpose of this tracker is to keep track of issues.
+It is checked once a year when the app is being updated.
+If you are a Linux Mint user and you need help with an issue, consider posting the issue on [Linux Mint forums](https://forums.linuxmint.com) where there are more people to help you out.

 **Describe the bug**
 A clear and concise description of what the bug is.